kyleerhabor/treehouse/README.md

 ### Build

 To compile the project, run `clojure -T:build uberjar`.
-This will compile ClojureScript to `resources/public/assets/main/js/compiled/main.js` and produce an uberjar (a Java jar with dependencies) in `target/treehouse-...-standalone.jar`, where `...` is the current version.
-As the uberjar is just a Java jar, it can be compiled locally and distributed elsewhere (e.g. to a host).
+This will compile ClojureScript to `resources/public/assets/main/js/compiled/main.js` and produce an uberjar (a JAR with dependencies) in `target/treehouse-...-standalone.jar`, where `...` is the current version.
+As the uberjar is just a JAR, it can be compiled locally and distributed elsewhere (e.g. to a host).

 ## Running

 To run the project, run `java -jar target/treehouse-...-standalone.jar`, where `...` is the current version.
-The homa page can then be found at `http://localhost:.../`, where `...` is the port used in the config.s
+Navigate to `http://localhost:.../` to see the home page, with `...` being the port used in the config.

 ## License